 3. Untuck your pelvis and find your glutes

 You need the power of Gluteus Maximus and the stability of Gluteus Medius and Gluteus Minimus to support the pelvis in cycling.
 Most people need to work up to a full squat with some support as they have limitations in the joints due to tight muscles.
-Others have good range of motion in the joints but no strength.
-Good assists in helping you to squat are standing against the wall or holding onto to a chair.
+Others have a good range of motion in the joints but no strength.
+Good assists in helping you to squat are standing against the wall or holding onto a chair.

 The most important tips are to prevent your pelvis from tucking under too much and to keep your weight back into your glutes rather than forward into your quads.
 To start with only go as deep into the squat as you can, keep your pelvis in a neutral position as these pictures show.
 The image on the left has the correct position, the image on the right has a tucked pelvis.